 This is the Chameleon CHA TD.
-It’s a Broadband terminated dipole operating from 160 through 10 meters without a tuner, and 50Mhz with a tuner.
+It’s a Broadband terminated dipole operating from 160 through 6 meters.
+It requires no tuner on HF!
 My primary use for this antenna is Automatic Link Exchange or ALE.

 Band by band SWR